Therapeutic Programs For Children, Teens and Young Adults with Disabilities

 “The Social and Motor Benefits of Group-based Programming for Children and Youth with Cerebral Palsy”, American Academy of Cerebral Palsy and Developmental Medicine (AACPDM)

-Emma Przyhocki, MS OTR/L
+Emma Przyhocki, MS, OTR/L

 Occupational Therapist